-PVC deck boards are made from a high-strength plastic and may include foaming agents to make it a strong-yet-lightweight material for use in deck boards.
+PVC deck boards are made from high-strength plastic and may include foaming agents to make them a strong-yet-lightweight material for use in deck boards.
 PVC deck boards and decking are suitable for use in building a deck -- just as you would use wood, composite, or aluminum.
 Some reputable manufacturers of PVC deck boards include TimberTech / AZEK and Endeck.

 Vinyl decking cannot be made into deck boards.
 Rather, vinyl decking is a roll-out material that can be used as a protective membrane when waterproofing a deck.
 So, while you could use PVC decking to create the structure of your deck, vinyl “decking” could not be used in the same way.
-Some of the more well-known manufacturers of roll-out vinyl decking membrane include Tufdek and Duradek.
+Some of the more well-known manufacturers of roll-out vinyl decking membranes include Tufdek and Duradek.

 What is Vinyl Decking?